 Diamond cut prices are based on precision and quality.
 You can expect the diamond’s price per carat to increase as the cut quality improves, meaning Excellent cut diamonds cost the premium.

 The reason for higher prices is that more rough diamond should be removed to achieve ideal cut proportions and symmetry.
 In other words, the loss in material for better cut quality has to be compensated with higher prices.
-Moreover, there are extra costs for skilled labour that is required to cut and polish a high-quality cut diamond.
+Moreover, there are extra costs for skilled labour required to cut and polish a high-quality cut diamond.

 It is worth mentioning that for cutters it is not feasible to turn every piece of rough material into an excellent cut diamond because it will not be profitable to do so.
 For example, fancy colour diamonds are cut to achieve the best colour possible and not maximize brilliance and sparkle.
 As for colourless diamonds, poor-quality stones are cut for weight retention for consumers who knowingly and unknowingly buy such stones to fulfil their carat weight expectations.